mirte-robot/mirte-documentation/doc/tutorials/programming.rst

 .. note::
    When your program is finished running the robot will automatically also stop the motors from running.
 This is to make sure that you do not forget to stop the motors.
-This also means that only including a setSpeed will not make your robot move.
+This also means that only including a setMotorSpeed will not make your robot move.